Sneak Previews: Format

-The show featured two critics who presented short clips of movies in current release and debated their the merits, energetically defending their remarks if the other critic disagreed.
+The show featured two critics who presented short clips of movies in current release and debated their merits, energetically defending their remarks if the other critic disagreed.
 A designated "dog of the week" was also featured, with "Spot the Wonder Dog" barking on cue as an introduction.

 Episodes from the first seven seasons ended with one of the hosts saying "See you at the movies."
 Many episodes from seasons 8 through 14 and 17 through 21 ended with the hosts' reminder to "save us the aisle seats."
 Episodes from seasons 18 through 20 (when it was known as Sneak Previews Goes Video) ended with the hosts' reminder, "don't forget to rewind that tape."

 Some episodes were known as Take 2 shows, which replaced reviews of recently released films with themed topics such as "Women in Danger", and slasher films of the 1970s and early 1980s.
 On one occasion, Siskel and Ebert invited the viewer into a day in their lives as they screened films.